Thankful for net neutrality? The FCC unveiled a plan to change that.

 Pai has said heavy-handed net neutrality rules have led to reduced investment and the axing of 75,000 to 100,000 jobs, such as laying cable and digging trenches to help bring high-speed internet access to rural and low-income areas.

-The internet is now regulated under Title II, which was created in the 1930s to regulate the Ma Bell telephone monopoly.
-By applying these rules to internet service providers, the FCC has more authority to regulate the behavior of internet service providers.

-Among the four basic points are not blocking websites for certain users, no throttling, fostering more transparency between consumers and ISPs, and no paid prioritization to move to the front of the line.
+It was a point senior officials echoed on Tuesday, noting that according to their review, Title II rules resulted in decreased broadband investment and decreasing innovation by delaying new features or not offering them at all.

-“I look forward to returning to the light-touch, market-based framework that unleashed the digital revolution and benefited consumers here and around the world," he said.
+“I look forward to returning to the light-touch, market-based framework that unleashed the digital revolution and benefited consumers here and around the world," Pai said in a statement.